chenxiaolong/ipmi-fan-control/README.md

 ----

 * Use libfreeipmi directly instead of interacting with `ipmitool shell` with rexpect.
 If the ipmitool shell UI changes, ipmi-fan-control will most likely break.
-* Possibly add support for other OS's.
-They could use the IPMI's network interface.
-The main blocker would be setting up a `^C`/termination handler on Windows.
+* Add support for Windows.